sunbearc22/ESP32FlashWriter/README.md

 Try it.
 Appreciate your feedback(s).
 Do alert me on issue(s) with using it.
 Thank you.

 ## How to use it:
-Clone or download this repository to your local machine and run `esp32flashwriter_v4_0.py`.
+1. Clone or download this repository to your local machine.
+2. Open a terminal, go to your downloaded repository directory and run `python3 esp32flashwriter_v4_0.py`, or
+3. Run `esp32flashwriter_v4_0.py` via your integrated development environment (IDE) like python3-idle, PyCharm, etc...

 ## OS Prerequisites:
 - Linux